opinkerfi/adagios-agent-windows/README.md

-# NSClient++ Unattended Installation for Windows
+# Adagios | OKconfig agent - Unattended Installation for Windows
-Installs NSClient (32/64 bit) in NRPE mode.
-Config is based on OKconfig for Adagios setups.
+Installs NSClient (32/64 bit) in NRPE mode with your favorite settings and plugins.
+This setup works with Adagios setups.
+Adagios is a web based Nagios configuration interface.
+Project website is at http://adagios.org

 ## Installation